-Now and then, we get to hear new technology causing an ethical dilemma.
-There are several ways for user experiences to cross an ethical line – from fake news to social media dependence to misusing users’ private data to coercing user behaviour; all these wades into the grey area of morality.
+Now and then, we get to hear about new technology causing an ethical dilemma.
+There are several ways for user experiences to cross an ethical line – from fake news to social media dependence to misusing users’ private data to coercing user behavior; all these wade into the grey area of morality.

 But is it an ethical design?

-Oxford Dictionary defines ethics as moral principles that control or influence a person’s behaviour.
-Therefore, ethical design is the design that is made with the intent to do good.
+Oxford Dictionary defines ethics as moral principles that control or influence a person’s behavior.
+Therefore, ethical design is a design that is made with the intent to do good.
 Well, Ethical design can be best defined through design ethics.
-Encyclopedia says design ethics concerns moral behaviour and responsible choices in the practice of design.
+Encyclopedia says design ethics concerns moral behavior and responsible choices in the practice of design.
 It guides how designers work with clients, colleagues, and the end-users of products, how they conduct the design process, how they determine the features of products, and how they assess the ethical significance or moral worth of the products that result from the activity of designing.
 Any UX designer should understand and engage with ethics within each different design project.
-Mastering ethical design through moral sensitivity, moral creativity and moral advocacy can help them grow into a competent designer.
+Mastering ethical design through moral sensitivity, moral creativity, and moral advocacy can help them grow into a competent designer.
 You may also check what is an integrated course here!

 In simpler terms, ethical design is about morality – towards an individual, community, and the entire world.
-Ethical design is how we create, how we practice our work or even how we collaborate.
+Ethical design is how we create, how we practice our work, or even how we collaborate.
 Or at least that’s what I understand from Aral Balkan and Laura Kalbag, the founders of Ind.ie; They came up with the concept of Ethical Hierarchy of Needs pyramid, which follows Maslow’s Hierarchy of Needs, where each level rests on the layers below it.
-This is all due to the growing moral anxiety in the current regime that governs our shopping, banking, or online dating.
+This is all due to the growing moral anxiety in the current regime that governs our shopping, banking, and online dating.
 It is often criticized for being inadequate in addressing the users’ needs, at times being exploitative.
 You may also enroll for the latest batch of UI UX Design Course Syllabus here!

-UX designers, being on the frontlines of the design process, are always morally concerned.
+UX designers, being at the front of the design process, are always morally concerned.
 Championing the needs of the users is the endgame of any UX designer.
 That goal includes the ethical expectations of the users as well.
 Yet, in a hurry to create a product with a catchy and delightful experience to attract users and satisfy the client, ethical concerns are often lost in the shuffle.
-This is why it’s so essential for UX designers should consider ethical design or at least a basic understanding of things.
+This is why it’s so essential for UX designers should consider the ethical design or at least a basic understanding of things.
 You may also check out what is typography design here!

 Ethical design principles

 Usability has become an essential requirement.
 Any product’s design should help the user accomplish what they want pleasantly.
-Jakob Nielsen defined five critical components of usability: learnability, efficiency, memorability, errors and satisfaction.
+Jakob Nielsen defined five critical components of usability: learnability, efficiency, memorability, errors, and satisfaction.
 An example of where good ethical design UX can be Practo, where they inform their users about their doctor’s appointment before the appointment.
 Such intricacy in design can significantly impact the UX.
 You may also read about what is ui and ux here!

-Privacy has always been a hot topic, with brands like Google and Facebook have come under scrutiny for utilizing private data for their gains.
+Privacy has always been a hot topic, with brands like Google and Facebook has come under scrutiny for utilizing private data for their gains.
 For example, Snapchat is a secure messenger app that protects its user’s privacy.
-During sign up, one requires either their username or email to start using the app.
+During sign-up, one requires either their username or email to start using the app.
 One can talk to people in ghost mode so they can keep their location private.
 And we all know that messages and images ent peer-to-peer gets deleted in 24 hours.

 One of the best practices for ethical design UX is to provide transparency allowing users to make educated choices.
-One of the good ethical design examples can be Amazon, where one can get free shipping if they join Amazon Prime.
+One of the good ethical design examples can be Amazon, where one can get free shipping if one join Amazon Prime.
 However, at the end of the free trial, Amazon charges the annual membership’s total cost automatically unless the user opt-out of it.
 Meanwhile, you may also check our blog post on why do i need a ux strategy here!

 A UX designer is designing for the product’s user.
 The product, and in turn, the design, becomes a part of their life that becomes gives them a delightful experience.
 Human-centred design, a concept developed by Don Norman, calls for human-centric engagement early and continuously during the method, ultimately helping in usability.
-An effective way of analyzing user involvement is holding small groups of user testing in small groups, improve the design and experiment again and again!
+An effective way of analyzing user involvement is holding small groups of user testing in small groups, improving the design, and experimenting again and again!
 You can also know more about what is ux design here!